TDKorn/sphinx-readme/tests/expected/rubric/rubric_heading_raw.rst

 this is a rubric containing a python domain cross-reference to the |.sphinx.ext.autodoc|_ module
 ===================================================================================================

-this is a rubric containing a standard domain cross-reference to `Standard Domain <https://www.sphinx-doc.org/en/master/usage/domains/standard.html>`_
+this is a rubric containing a standard domain cross-reference to |sphinx+usage/domains/standard+Standard Domain|_
 ================================================================================================================================